segacopter-tech/.github/profile/readme.md

 # segcopter technology
-putting the seagull in tech since 2024
+putting the *spinning* seagull in tech since 2024